 5. Helio A

 These chips are very capable.
 They can play most games at medium settings and loading times for apps are very good.
 The most popular here is the Helio P60.
 The Helio P70 is the same as the P60 but with faster clock speed.
 The P60/70 phones are Nokia X5, Oppo R15, Oppo A3, Realme 1, Realme 3.
-The Helio P90 is the highest on the P series and can be found in the Oppo Reno 3.
+The Helio P90 can be found in the Oppo Reno 3.
+There is also the Helio P95 as well.

 These chips are designed to produce flagship level performance on the cheap.
-The chips here are Dimensity 1000L (Oppo Reno 3 5G) and the Dimensity 800 (5G) although the Dimensity 820 has already made it’s debut in the Redmi 10X.
+The chips here include the Dimensity 900, 920, 1000L and 1000.

 This brings us to the end of MEDIATEK, I hope you understood it.
 Are you using a device from any of the MEDIATEK line up?
 Which processor line up are you looking forward to the most?
 Let’s talk in the comment section, thank you.